aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-media-files/video-frame/_index.md

 1. Add an [VideoFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/videoframe/) object to create a frame for the video.
 1. Save the modified presentation.

-This Javascript code shows you how to add a video stored locally to a presentation:
+This JavaScript code shows you how to add a video stored locally to a presentation:

 ```javascript
 // Instantiates the Presentation class